Carrying cost: Definitions

-Moreover, the carrying cost will mostly appear as a percentage number.
+The carrying cost usually appears as a percentage.
 It provides an idea of how long the inventory could be held before the company makes a loss, which also tells the manager how much to order.

 Why do companies hold inventory

 Inventory is a property of a company that is ready for them to sell.
 There are five basic reasons that a company would need inventory.